 Theory of Mind and Social Intelligence

 This awareness of the existence of mind is part of social intelligence and the ability to recognize that others can think differently about situations.
 It helps us to be self-conscious or aware that others can think of us in different ways, and it helps us to be able to be understanding or empathic toward others.
 This developing social intelligence helps us to anticipate and predict the actions of others.
 The awareness of the mental states of others is important for communication and social skills.
 A child who demonstrates this skill is able to anticipate the needs of others.

 Autism and Impaired Theory of Mind

 People with autism or an autism spectrum disorder (ASD) typically show an impaired ability to recognize other people’s minds.
-Autism is characterized by persistent deficits in social communication and interaction across multiple contexts, as well as restricted, repetitive patterns of behavior, interests, or activities.
+Ais characterized by persistent deficits in social communication and interaction across multiple contexts, as well as restricted, repetitive patterns of behavior, interests, or activities.
 Children with this disorder typically show signs of significant disturbances in three main areas: (a) deficits in social interaction, (b) deficits in communication, and (c) repetitive patterns of behavior or interests.
 These disturbances tend to be present in early childhood, typically before age three, and may lead to clinically significant functional impairment.
 Symptoms may include lack of social or emotional reciprocity, stereotyped and repetitive use of language or idiosyncratic language, and persistent preoccupation with unusual objects.